 4.22.10.1 General

-The MA PDU Session Release procedure is used to release the MA PDU Session or release the MA PDU Session over a single access.
-The MA PDU Session release over a single access may be triggered by the network due to e.g. when the UE is deregistered over an access or when S-NSSAI of the MA PDU Session is not in the Allowed NSSAI over an access.
+The MA PDU Session Release procedure is used to release the MA PDU Session over both accesses or over a single access.
+The MA PDU Session release over a single access may be triggered by the network due to e.g. when the UE is deregistered over an access or when the S-NSSAI of the MA PDU Session is no longer in the Allowed NSSAI of either 3GPP access or non-3GPP access.

 4.22.10.2 UE or network requested MA PDU Session Release (non-roaming and roaming with local breakout)